-Looking after someone carerscotland.org Carer's Allowance Supplement The Carer's Allowance Supplement was introduced to meet the Scottish Government's commitment to increase Carer's Allowance to the level of Jobseeker's Allowance.
+- Convenience: Our experts come directly to you. - Personalised care: Visits are tailored to the individual's needs, with specialist equipment to ensure comfort and accuracy. - Peace of mind: Your loved one will receive the same high-quality care as they would in-store.
+For more information on Specsavers Home Visits, to check eligibility or to book an appointment, call 0800 089 0144 or visit specsavers.co.uk/home-visits Carer's Allowance Supplement Carer's Allowance Supplement is a benefit that is paid automatically to people who are already claiming Carer Support Payment.
 Carer's Allowance Supplement is only payable to carers who live in Scotland.
 The person you care for does not need to live in Scotland.
-It is paid as a lump sum twice a year to people in receipt of Carer's Allowance on the qualifying dates.
-The qualifying dates in 2024 are Monday 8 April and Monday 7 October.
-Carer's Allowance Supplement payments will be £288.60 in 2024/25, with each payment covering six months.
+It is paid as a lump sum twice a year to people in receipt of Carer Support Payment on the qualifying dates.
+The qualifying dates in 2025 are 14 April and 13 October.
+In 2026, check here: mygov.scot/carers-allowance-supplement Carer's Allowance Supplement payments are £293.50, with each payment covering six months.
 Each payment is made in June and December, approximately two months after the qualifying dates.
-Carer's Allowance Supplement payments will continue to be paid every six months as long as you continue to qualify for Carer's Allowance.
+Carer's Allowance Supplement payments will continue to be paid every six months as long as you continue to qualify for Carer Support Payment.
 They are uprated annually.
-It is not paid to carers who do not receive Carer's Allowance but instead have an "underlying entitlement".
-An underlying entitlement is where you are not being paid Carer's Allowance because another benefit is paid at a higher rate.
+It is not paid to carers who do not receive Carer Support Payment but instead have an "underlying entitlement".
+An underlying entitlement is where you are not being paid Carer Support Payment because another benefit is paid at a higher rate.
 This applies to, for example, the State Pension and Employment and Support Allowance.
-Carer's Allowance Supplement is not paid by the DWP.
-It is paid separately by Social Security Scotland.
+Carer's Allowance Supplement is paid by Social Security Scotland.
 You do not need to do anything.
-As long as you are in receipt of Carer's Allowance on a qualifying date, you will receive the payment automatically.
+As long as you are in receipt of Carer Support Payment on a qualifying date, you will receive the payment automatically.
 If you receive a payment for a six month period but your caring role ends before the six months are over, you do not need to repay this payment.
-If you have a backdated Carer's Allowance payment for a qualifying date, you'll get your Carer's Allowance Supplement payment with the next supplement payment.
+If you have a backdated Carer Support Payment for a qualifying date, you'll get your Carer's Allowance Supplement payment with the next supplement payment.
 This may mean you get two payments at once.
 Impact on other benefits Carer's Allowance Supplement does not affect other benefits such as Housing Benefit, Income Support, Universal Credit or Council Tax reduction.
 You do not need to tell anyone about this payment for benefit purposes and it will not affect the amount of any other benefit you receive.
-Carer's Allowance Supplement is not counted as income in calculating tax credits but Carer's Allowance itself continues to be counted as income.
+Carer's Allowance Supplement is not counted as income in calculating tax credits but Carer Support Payment itself continues to be counted as income.
 Carer's Allowance Supplement is also not taken into account in income assessments for college student support.
-However, both Carer's Allowance and the Carer's Allowance Supplement are taxable, so you should let HM Revenue and Customs know about your Carer's Allowance Supplement as this may increase the amount of tax you need to pay.
-Find out more: carersuk.org/ scotland/help-and-advice/ financial-support/carers-allowancecarer-support-payment/carersallowance-supplement-in-scotland
+However, both Carer Support Payment and the Carer's Allowance Supplement are taxable, so you should let HM Revenue and Customs know about your Carer's Allowance Supplement as this may increase the amount of tax you need to pay.
+Find out more: carersuk.org/ scotland/help-and-advice/ financial-support/carer-support- payment-1/carer-s-allowance- supplement-in-scotland There are some changes that will be made to Carer's Allowance Supplement in due course.
+To find out the latest information on this, please visit mygov.scot.
+You can also find information in different languages about Carer's Allowance Supplement at socialsecurity.gov.scot